MicrosoftDocs/Virtualization-Documentation/tlfs.md

 The set of available message buffers depends on the event that triggered the sending of the message.

-The hypervisor marks the message buffer “in use” and fills in the message header with the message type, payload size, and information about the sender.
+The hypervisor marks the message buffer “in use" and fills in the message header with the message type, payload size, and information about the sender.
 Finally, it fills in the message payload.
 The contents of the payload depend on the event that triggered the message.
 This